bhklab/azure-aks-snakemake-merida/README.md

 This repo uses conda to simplify dependency management and installation.
 To get started with setup you can install miniconda3 using the instructions available here: https://docs.conda.io/en/latest/miniconda.html.

 ### Setting Up Your Software Environment

 The first step to deploying an analysis pipeline is to install the various software packages it depends on.

-All commands should be executed from the top level directory of this repository
+All commands should be executed from the top level directory of this repository.

 ### Python and System Dependencies